evilC/WootingAHK/README.md

 Allows you to write AutoHotkey scripts that can read analog values (Without using DirectInput or XInput) and set RGB values for the keys.

 ## Current Limitations / Issues
-* Currently, the [lookup table](https://github.com/evilC/WootingAHK/blob/master/WootingAHK/WootingCodeLookup.cs) is only complete for ISO keyboards.
+* Currently, the [Scan Code to Wooting Code lookup table](https://github.com/evilC/WootingAHK/blob/master/WootingAHK/WootingCodeLookup.cs) is only complete for ISO keyboards.
 If you have an ANSI keyboard, please feel free to contribute
+At some point, the Wooting API should support Scan Codes, so this part should only be temporary.
 * The RGB API does not properly support all keys on the Wooting Two at the moment

 ## Downloads